Everything Must Go (Manic Street Preachers album): Release

 After the release of the album, in the following year the band performed a special gig at the Manchester Arena for more than 20,000 people.
 Bassist Nicky Wire said that was the moment he knew that the band had "made it".
 The recording was released as a VHS video on 29 September 1997, and has only been reissued on DVD in Japan.
 Everything Live was directed by Dick Carruthers.
 The first 12,000 copies came with five postcards featuring photographs of the band by their official photographer Mitch Ikeda.

 A 10th anniversary edition of the album was released on 6 November 2006.
 It included the original album, demos, B-sides, remixes, rehearsals and alternate takes of the album's songs, spread out over two CDs.
 An additional DVD, featuring music videos, live performances, TV appearances, a 45-minute documentary on the making of the album, and two films by Patrick Jones, completed the three-disc set.
 In the 10th anniversary edition the band itself claims that they are still fond of the record, and Wire goes further saying: "I think it's our best record, I am not afraid to say that."

 The year of 2016 marked another anniversary for the album, being 20 years since its original release thus the band announced a special anniversary edition which was released on 20 May, the exact day that marked the anniversary of the album.
 It was made available a standard edition, with a double-CD featuring only the remastered album and the concert at the Nynex Arena and the deluxe edition which includes the full album remastered plus the B-sides, a heavyweight vinyl, the 1997 Nynex Arena concert fully restored on DVD, an exclusive new film about the making of the album, the official videos for the all singles and a 40-page booklet.
 The re-release was accompanied by a UK tour, which ended at the Liberty Stadium, Swansea.

 On 18 June 2016 HMV, as part of their Vinyl Record Week, released 1,000 copies on blue vinyl.
 These were strictly limited to one per customer.

-Packaging
+Packaging and dedication

 The album and CD packaging was designed by Mark Farrow.
 The CD insert bears a quote from Jackson Pollock: "The pictures I contemplate painting would constitute a halfway state and attempt to point out the direction of the future – without arriving there completely".
-Inspiration for the album is credited to "Tower Colliery, Cynon Valley, South Wales".
+Inspiration for the album is dedicated to Tower Colliery, Cynon Valley, where 239 miners led by Tyrone O'Sullivan had recently bought the mine by each pledged £8,000 from their redundancy pay-outs, amid strong resistance from the UK government.